EndangeredMassa/endangeredmassa.github.com/_posts/2014-03-12-battle-of-semver.md

 with carat ranges than tilde ranges, but it is still significant with tilde-ranges.
 In my opinion, all production code should always use shrinkwrap.
-You never want ANY change to your codebase to happen between testing and deploying.
 </td></tr></table>

 Some suggest that we adopt this alternate policy